unoplatform/workshops/simple-calc/modules/Resources/CSharp/Figma/Import-UI-from-Figma.md

 4. Copy the selected code to the clipboard (<kbd>Ctrl</kbd>+<kbd>C</kbd> on Windows).

-5. Open MainPage.cs and replace all the Page contents with the copied code.
+5. Open MainPage.cs and replace all the existing code following `this` and ending at the semicolon (;) with the copied code.

-6. To set the appropriate font size for all buttons, access the MaterialFontsOverride.cs file in the Style folder.
-Go to the Figma Plugin, in the Export tab, and select Fonts Override File from the dropdown menu.
-Copy the content in the ResourceDictionary and replace it in your MaterialFontsOverride.cs.
+6. To set the appropriate font size for all buttons, go to the Figma Plugin in the "Export" tab, select "Fonts Override File" from the dropdown menu, and copy the content in the ResourceDictionary.

+7. Access the "MaterialFontsOverride.cs" file in the "Style" folder and replace it with your "MaterialFontsOverride.cs."

 ![Figma Export](../../../../art/figma-export-fonts-csharp.png)